-, but beneath society's polished facade not all is well.
+In the year 2054, humans have all but replaced their bodies with lifelike replacements called "surrogates".
+Violent crimes are down and everyone gets to have the body of their dreams, but beneath society's polished façade not all is well.
 Tensions between mainstream society and an anti-surrogate religious group led by "The Prophet" continue to fester, while surrogates turn up destroyed by a mysterious, superhuman figure.

 Police Detective Greer becomes a victim of the anti-surrogate crimes, and to catch the perp he must venture out of his home without a surrogate for the first time in years.
 As the case progresses, Greer himself begins to doubt the benefits of living life through proxies.